Johnny Moss: Heads-up marathon with Nick The Greek

 In reaction to a 2017 pokernews.com article on the topic, Jack Binion, at the time 80 years old, attempted to clarify.
 To address the heart of the matter first, Binion explained that Johnny Moss and Nick Dandolos did play a poker match in 1949, although it was not at the Horseshoe at all.
 Nor was it the months-long spectacle open to spectators many have suggested the match to have been.

 "It took place at the Flamingo," Binion explained.
 Also, it was "not in public."
 This, he noted, was a quote from Dandolos himself.

 Meanwhile, a few years later there was another poker game involving Moss, this time at the Horseshoe.

 "There was a big game at the Horseshoe in the early '50s," Binion explained, "but Nick didn't participate."
 The game featured "multiple players" including Moss, who came and went as the game continued around the clock.
 Unlike the game at the Flamingo in 1949, the later one "was held in public."

 The confusion, Binion surmised, likely stemmed from Moss having participated in both games.
 However, there was never one between him and Dandolos at the Horseshoe, and the pair never did have a high-stakes heads-up battle in public.
 Binion also clarified that the inspiration for the WSOP was the previously held Texas Gamblers Reunion and not any Moss/Dandolos match.

 World Series of Poker

 Moss won the 1970, 1971, and 1974 World Series of Poker Main Events.
 For the 1970 Main Event, Moss was actually elected champion by his peers and received a silver cup as his prize.
 A (possibly apocryphal) story about that election which has appeared in print several times has every one of the seven players voting for himself as the best player, and that it was only when the players were asked to vote for the second best player that Moss emerged.
 He played at every WSOP from 1970 through 1995, and during his career, he won nine WSOP bracelets.
-Moss had at least a share of the lifetime WSOP bracelet lead up until the 2005 World Series of Poker, which is where Johnny Chan won his tenth career bracelet.
+Moss had at least a share of the lifetime WSOP bracelet lead up until the 2005 World Series of Poker, which is where Johnny Chan became the first player to win a tenth career bracelet.